 This learning collection is part of the Day 1 learning path, and will cover how to secure and set up networking for your first Consul datacenter.
-It assumes that you have already completed the Day 1: Deploying Your First Datacenter tutorial.
+It assumes that you have already deployed your first datacenter.

 By following this collection, you will learn about:

 By the end of this tutorial, you will be able to configure gossip encryption on a your Consul datacenter.
 Gossip communication between all agents in the datacenter can be secured with a symmetric key.